A46 Newark to Widmerpool Improvement

 What is happening?

-We are constructing a new 17 miles long two-lane dual carriageway from the A606 two level junction at Widmerpool to an improved roundabout at Farndon, just south of Newark.
+Main construction works began in July 2009 on 17 miles of a new two lane dual carriageway from the A606 two level junction at Widmerpool to an improved roundabout at Farndon, south of Newark.
+The new road opened to traffic in March 2012 with an official opening ceremony on 15 June 2012.

 Each carriageway consists of two traffic lanes with a vertical concrete safety barrier along the whole length of the central reserve.
-New two-level junctions have been provided at Roehoe, Owthorpe, Stragglethorpe, Saxondale, Margidunum, Red Lodge, Flintham and Lodge Lane.
-The roundabouts at Stragglethorpe, Saxondale, Margidunum and Farndon have been lit.
+New two level junctions have been provided at Roehoe, Owthorpe, Stragglethorpe, Saxondale, Margidunum, Red Lodge, Flintham and Lodge Lane.
+The roundabouts at Stragglethorpe, Saxondale, Margidunum and Farndon have had lighting installed.

 When and where is this happening?